 I think we ought to discuss how to properly brew a cup of tea.
 Here is my big, controversial tea statement – I don’t think there is one proper way to brew a cup of tea. 😮 I can hear the gasps coming from formal tea shops everywhere!

-There are, of course, guidelines to get you started, but each person's taste is so different that, in my opinion, the way each person brews their tea should be different.
-I, for example, like my tea dark, bitter, and "overly" strong.
-My mom likes her's with just the tiniest whiff of flavor.
+There are, of course, guidelines to get you started, but each person’s taste is so different that, in my opinion, the way each person brews their tea should be different.
+I, for example, like my tea dark, bitter, and “overly” strong.
+My mom likes her tea with just the tiniest whiff of flavor.

 So then, the general guidelines that you can adhere to or disregard as you like –

 Measure your tea

-If you are using tea bags, use 1 bag per cup.
-(A quick note on bagged tea - many brands are filled with nothing more than low-quality tea dust - not worth your time or effort.
-However, there are some exceptional brands out there using high-quality tea leaves that will brew at or near the same quality as loose leaf tea.
+If you are using tea bags, use 1 bag per 8-ounce cup.
+(A quick note on bagged tea – many brands are filled with nothing more than low-quality tea dust – not worth your time or effort.
+However, there are some exceptional brands out there using high-quality tea leaves that will brew at or near the same quality as loose-leaf tea.
 A couple of my favorites are Harney & Sons Master Tea Blenders and Murchie’s Tea from Canada)

-If you are using loose leaf tea, aim for about 1 teaspoon, or 2 to 3 grams, of leaves per 8-ounce cup.
+If you are using loose-leaf tea, aim for about 1 teaspoon, or 2 to 3 grams, of leaves per 8-ounce cup.
 Add the leaves to a tea strainer with room enough for the leaves to move around and unfurl when steeped, or simply add them to your cup or pot without a strainer and strain before drinking.

 Add hot water